Fabric Storage: Organize and Store Your Fabric

 I’m always using my fabric and supplies but I also buy more so having some space to put those things away when I stock up is essential.
 When things get too full it’s time to do some stash-busting but if you have absolutely no extra space to begin with your storage system is doomed to fail.

-Basically, you just wrap your fabric around them like a bolt you’d find at the fabric store.
-It keeps everything neat and tidy and it’s easy to see what you have in your storage.
-I sort by fabric type (wovens and knits) and I have anything from 1/4 yard cuts up to 2-3 yards stored on these.
+You just wrap your fabric around them like a bolt you’d find at the fabric store.
+It keeps everything neat and it’s easy to see what you have in your storage.
+I sort by fabric type (wovens and knits) and have anything from 1/4 yard cuts up to 2-3 yards stored on these.
 Seriously love them!

 Tip #3 | Get Fabric Storage Shelves That Work Well and Are Sized Properly